| Home page | Training section | Tool Box |

 Introduction

-This technique allows people to mirror streams of thought for one another and then to create new syntheses from divergent views; it is an empowering tool in that it can allow you understand several other reasoning processes, solutions and resources.
+The idea of "salon" and structured exchanges is enjoying a revival - from middle-America to corporate bootcamps.
+The technique allows people to trigger and mirror streams of thought for one another and to create new syntheses from divergent views; it is an empowering tool in that it can allow you understand several other reasoning processes, solutions and resources.
 Empathic thinkung encourages listening to others with the creative intent of reaching a greater depth in one's own understanding.

-Exploring ideas in depth involves "listening" open-mindedly.
-The rules allow people to express themselves without the fear of being interrupted, judged or negated in any sense.
+Bringing ideas from depth involves "listening" open-mindedly.
+The rules allow people to express themselves without the fear of being interrupted, judged or negated in some sense.
 The exercise involves orchestrating a totally receptive communication context and mood.

 Tools: